 You will be informed what star rating your vehicle(s) fit into.

-In 2024 Safety Permits requirement increases to three star rating.
+In 2024 Safety permit requirement increases to a three-star rating.

 On October 26th, 2020, and it operates 365 days in the year 24 hours a day.